 Graduates of Trinity College Choir play a tremendously important part in the musical life of this country.

 On this page you can find brief details of a few of the musical institutions to which your fellow TCCA members contribute.
-Please do contact us if you have news of your own to share.
+Please do get in touch us if you have news of your own to share.

 - Stile Antico (Kate Ashby)